💡 Key Takeaways

 CPAP Supplies: Supplies like filters range in price from $10 to $40, based on what your specific machine requires.
 Almost all CPAP machines have different filters that are used to remove atmospheric irritants from the air you breathe.

 The three different types of filters are disposable (fine), reusable (foam), and bacteria.
 Disposable filters are the cheapest and found on most machines.
-They cannot be washed and work best when replaced monthly.
-Reusable filters are intended to be cleaned periodically—usually once a month—and aren’t used in every machine.
+They cannot be washed and work best when replaced every three to six months.
+Reusable filters are intended to be cleaned periodically—usually once a month—and aren’t used in every machine; these should also be replaced every three to six months.

 Reusable filters range from $9 to $20.
 Bacteria filters are optional but add another level of protection to your CPAP setup by filtering out mold, bacteria, and other tiny particles that might make it past your machine’s standard defenses.
 Bacteria filters can be purchased in a pack of five for under $20 or a pack of ten for under $30.